Alxandr/master-thesis/src/chapter-3/mitm.md

 exam software.
-Obviously this does not do a good job of masking the fact that you're using resources you should not be, because Bing with it's glaring colors stands out like a sore thumb, but the fact that I can make a button on the bottom bare (where you go from question to question) that gives you access to the internet is still quite telling.
-If I instead of making a search button made a chat button, and designed a chat that used the same fonts, and same style as Inspera Assessment itself, it would look like just another question page.
+Obviously this does not do a good job of masking the fact that you're using resources you should not be, because Bing with it's glaring colors stands out like a sore thumb, but the fact that I can make a button on the bottom bar (where you go from question to question) that gives you access to the Internet is still quite telling.
+If I instead of making a search button made a chat button, and designed a chat that used the same fonts and style as Inspera Assessment itself, it would look like just another question page.
 You can hide what you're doing in plain sight to the point where people would have to read the actual text to figure out that something is wrong.

 Another option would be to make things invisible by default, such that if you click a specific set of key combinations the search window pops up, and when you let go it vanishes.
 This too would make it almost impossible for invigilators to figure out that you are cheating.

-## What you can't do with this exploit
+## What You Can't Do with This Exploit
 There are some things that does not work with the code injecting exploit for various reason, some of which are easy to solve and some of which are not.
-Amongst the things that does not not work with the current implementation of the reverse proxy server is using Google instead of Bing as the search engine for instance.
-The reason Google does not work is because they provide a `content-policy` header that forbids the hosting of their websites inside `iframes` (which is how I've done it with Bing and Wikipedia).
+Amongst the things that do not work with the current implementation of the reverse proxy server is using Google instead of Bing as the search engine for instance.
+The reason Google does not work is that they provide a `content-policy` header that forbids the hosting of their websites inside `iframes` (which is how I've done it with Bing and Wikipedia).
 This is however rather easy to get around, and the solution is the same as what we're already